Rock Climbing in Argentina

 Fitzroy at sunrise from the east.

-High on the compressor route on Cerro Torre - photograph courtesy of Pere Vilarasau, www.infinito-sur.com
+High on the compressor route on Cerro Torre before the bolts were chopped - photograph courtesy of Pere Vilarasau, www.infinito-sur.com

 The following guidebooks are all reasonably easy to find (once you get to South America!!) and are reasonably accurate and useful.